 - 4.2.1 Does the library have an Advisory Committee?
 Specify the composition of such a committee.
-What significant initiatives have been implemented by the committee to render the library, student/user friendly? - .
+What significant initiatives have been implemented by the committee to render the library, student/user friendly?

+- .
 Yes, The College Library has a Library Advisory Committee.
 It acts as a link between the library-users and the library staff.
 The Library Advisory committee comprises of the following members.

-1.Dr.
-Pavitarpal Kaur, Chairperson

-2.Prof.
-Avtar Singh
+- 1. Prof. Avtar Singh (convener)

-3.Miss Gotinder Kaur
+- 2. Prof. Gotinder Kaur

-4.Mrs.
-Rupinder Kaur, Librarian
+- 3. Mrs. Rupinder Kaur, Librarian

 The Committee meets twice a year to make various important decisions regarding following:

-- To allocate budget - Problems of library and users are discussed and solved. - Library performance is monitored or enhanced through user's feedback.
+- To allocate budget

+- Problems of library and users are discussed and solved.

+- Library performance is monitored or enhanced through user's feedback.

 - Books Exhibitions/Book Hunting/ Quiz are organized to encourage students to improve their reading habits.

 - Display stand to display fresh arrivals.

 - Introduction of e-books facilities.

 - OPAC.